en

 Close the deal

 "As with any sales interview, you need to end the conversation on the right note.
 If you feel the conversation went well, ask the interviewer if he or she has any concerns or needs more information from you.
 Also make sure to ask specifically about next steps and when you can expect feedback on the interview.
-After all, this exudes enthusiasm for the position," Viktorien concludes.
+After all, this exudes enthusiasm for the position," Stephanie concludes.

 * shows the professions with the largest increase in the number of open paid vacancies in the past six months compared to the previous six months